buff0k/Indigo-LXC/README.md

  ```bash
  nano ~/.basrch
  ```
- And add the following fields (The parts in {Curly Brackets} need to match your system, note that AWS S3 is required for storing files:
+ And add the following fields (The parts in {Curly Brackets} need to match your system, note that AWS S3 is required for storing files, note the correct format for DATABASE_URL as postgres://USER:PASSWORD@HOST:PORT/DBNAME so if you change this, note that
  ```bash
  export DJANGO_DEBUG=false
  export DJANGO_SECRET_KEY={Some Random Characters}